hari-robotics/polimi-msc-control-notes/docs/dynamics-for-electric-machines-and-drives/chapter3.md

 </figure>

 ## 3.3 Buck-boost Converter
-When 2 switch with diode connected together, it could be called an __arm__ or a __leg__, this structure could realize the stepping dowm or stepping up the voltage, it could be called buck-boost converter.
+When 2 switch with diode connected together, it could be called an __arm__ or a __leg__, this structure could realize the stepping down or stepping up the voltage, it could be called buck-boost converter.
 <figure markdown="span">
     ![](pics/chapter3/figure18.png){ width="200" }
 </figure>

-It should be mentioned that the 2 swith cannot close at the same time, otherwise it will cause a short circuit.
+It should be mentioned that the 2 switch cannot close at the same time, otherwise it will cause a short circuit.

 ## 3.4 Full Bridge Converter
 The full bridge contains 2 arms, within the load connected the middle part together: